 You’re entitled to a free copy of your Experian, Equifax and TransUnion credit reports once every 12 months.
 You should take advantage of this service to make sure everything on your reports is correct.

-If you request your free credit reports online at AnnualCreditReport.com, the site authorized by federal law to give you copies from all three bureaus, you should be able to access it immediately.
-If you order your report by calling the toll-free number — 877-322-8228 — it will be processed and mailed to you within 15 days.
-If you order your report by mail, your request will be processed and mailed to you within 15 days of receipt.
+When you request your free credit reports online at AnnualCreditReport.com, the site authorized by federal law to give you copies from all three bureaus, you should be able to access them immediately.
+When you opt to order your reports by calling the toll-free number — 877-322-8228 — they will be processed and mailed to you within 15 days.
+And when you order your reports by mail, your request will be processed and mailed to you within 15 days of receipt.

 It’s a tedious task, but you should inspect every item on each of your credit reports.
-You must make sure that all of the information in the reports pertains to you exclusively, not a spouse, family member or other person.
+You must make sure that all of the information in the reports pertains to you exclusively — not a spouse, family member or another person.
 In addition to your basic identity details, check for the following:

 - Credit, mortgage, loan or other accounts that don’t belong to you

 - Incorrect payment information, such as payments marked as late that you actually paid on time

 - Employers you didn’t work for

 - Incorrect information about collections, tax liens or judgments

 - Negative information that shouldn’t be in the report, such as a bankruptcy that’s more than 10 years old